joshuacrull/Managing-Certificates-with-OpenSSL/README.md

 <h1>OpenSSL Certificate Management Lab</h1>

 <h2>Lab Description:</h2>
 <p>Welcome to our OpenSSL certificate management lab on Kali Linux.
 In this hands-on experience, you'll dive into OpenSSL, a versatile tool for securing data.
 You'll learn how to create certificates, generate certificate signing requests, and convert certificate formats.
-OpenSSL is a vital resource for safeguarding digital information and ensuring secure communication.</p>
+OpenSSL is a vital resource for protecting digial confidentiality.</p>

 <h2>About OpenSSL:</h2>
 <p>OpenSSL is an open-source cryptographic library that plays a crucial role in securing data, encrypting communication, and managing certificates.
 It supports various algorithms, formats, and protocols, making it an essential tool in the digital security toolbox.</p>